InsightRX/luna/README.md

 # Luna

-Luna is a tool to organize your NONMEM and nlmixr2 modeling workflows.
-It is an acronym for Light-weight Universal NLME Admininstrator.
+Luna is a tool to organize your NONMEM and nlmixr2 modeling workflows in a structured and traceable manner.
+Luna is an acronym for **Light-weight Universal NLME Admininstrator**

-The organization of projects is implemented through YAML files, which makes it easy to work with from either RStudio or from the command line.
+The organization of projects is implemented through YAML files, which forces the modeler to define each step during the modeling process prior to execution of the step.
+This ensures that all steps are properly logged and at any time during the model development a clear log of modeling steps is available.

 ## Goals and rationale